rocky/python-uncompyle6/README.rst

 Ok, I'll say it: this software is amazing.
 It is a little more than just your normal hacky decompiler.
-Using compiler_ technology, the programs creates a parse tree of the program from the instructions;
+Using compiler_ technology, the program creates a parse tree of the program from the instructions;
 nodes at the upper levels that look like they come from a Python AST.
-So we can really classify and understand what's going on in sections of instructions.
+So we can really classify and understand what's going on in sections of Python bytecode.

-So another thing that makes this different from other CPython bytecode decompilers is the ability to deparse just *fragments* of source code and give source-code information around a given bytecode offset.
+Building on this, another thing that makes this different from other CPython bytecode decompilers is the ability to deparse just *fragments* of source code and give source-code information around a given bytecode offset.

 I use the tree fragments to deparse fragments of code inside my trepan_ debuggers_.
 For that, bytecode offsets are recorded and